HOGANCLAN236/5ghz-Deauther/README.md

 # Information
 This project is now completed.
 I am not responsible for what you do with this device.
 Please use this for educational purposes ONLY!

-THE IRL IMAGE DOES NOT HAVE ALL COMPONENTS!!
+THE IRL IMAGE DOES NOT HAVE ALL COMPONENTS and BATTERY IS ON BACK OF DEVICE!!

 I have not tested this PCB!